 After breakfast, we venture north taking in the ancient Tingwall Parliament and explore the west of the Island.
 A return to Lerwick allows free time for souvenir shopping or a visit to the Shetland Museum before boarding our overnight ferry back to mainland Scotland.
 (Overnight: Ferry)

-We make our way through Royal Deeside and pass Crathie Kirk where the Royal Family worships when at their Highland residence.
-We also visit the resting place of John Brown, ghillie to Queen Victoria and made famous in the movie starring Billy Connolly.
+We make our way through Royal Deeside and pass Crathie Kirk where the Royal Family worship when at their Highland residence.
+We also visit the resting place of John Brown, ghillie to Queen Victoria and made famous in the movie Mrs Brown starring Billy Connolly.
+We will then have ample time to visit Braemar for lunch.
 Our return journey passes through the Cairngorms National Park and Royal Braemar before arriving back in Edinburgh.
-Returns approximately 17.30.

 Available Full Limited Seats